AndyObtiva/glimmer-dsl-web/README.md

 ## Setup

-(NOTE: Keep in mind this is a very early experimental and incomplete **alpha**.
+(NOTE: Keep in mind this is an Early Alpha.
 If you run into issues, try to go back to a [previous revision](https://rubygems.org/gems/glimmer-dsl-web/versions).
 Also, there is a slight chance any issues you encounter are fixed in master or some other branch that you could check out instead)

 The [glimmer-dsl-web](https://rubygems.org/gems/glimmer-dsl-web) gem is a [Rails Engine](https://guides.rubyonrails.org/engines.html) gem that includes assets.